 I’ve helped train many of my client’s dogs to use the curb.
 I had a Greyhound that liked to go in the middle of the street!
 So sometimes it’s a safety issue that needs to be corrected immediately.
 Within three days, I had her safely using the curb.

 Also, walking on a tighter leash simply means walking them at your side, which is referred to as walking at a heel position.
 This way, you can guide and control the walk instead of having your dog lead by walking in front and ahead of you.

 Walking on a tighter leash also makes it easier to sense when your dog has to use the bathroom, which allows you to guide them to the curb quickly.

 Further, the treats are just for training wheels.
 You can stop treating once your dog is thoroughly trained and naturally goes to the curb.
 It should only take a few days.
-You don’t want them always to expect a treat.
+You don’t want them to always expect a treat.
 And you want to watch out for calories.
 So even if it’s a small treat, it’s fine to avoid unnecessary weight gain.